-Experts Aghast Over Russian Claim Of Nuclear-Powered Missile With Unlimited Range
+Experts Aghast At Russian Claim Of Nuclear-Powered Missile With Unlimited Range

 In the early days of the Cold War, both the U.S. and the Soviet Union looked into nuclear-powered aircraft as well.
 Both nations tried installing a nuclear reactor into a strategic bomber.
 But the reactors were heavy, and the crews faced risks from radiation exposure.
 Both countries quickly gave up on the idea.

 The U.S. did go on to investigate the idea of a nuclear-powered missile, Geist says.
-Known as the Supersonic Low Altitude Missile (SLAM), the idea was more like a nuclear-powered drone aircraft.
+Known as the Supersonic Low Altitude Missile, the idea was more like a nuclear-powered drone aircraft.
 "It was actually supposed to fly around autonomously and drop nuclear gravity bombs," Geist says.

 The nuclear reactor that would keep SLAM aloft would also spew radioactive exhaust, Geist says.
 At the time, that was advertised as a feature, not a bug, because it would have had the added benefit of polluting the Soviet countryside.